Leader Election via Unique Sink Orientation: From Labeling to Self--Stabilization

-We say that under a given algorithm $A$, a certificate assignment is \emph{final} if no node satisfies any of the guards in $A$.
-We define a correct final certificate assignment to be one that is both final with respect to an algorithm $A$ and correct with respect to a certification scheme.
-Call the set of states in a given certificate $C$.
-Informally, every node that detects that a condition of the certification scheme is violated sets its state to a \textit{reset} state that we denote $\bot$.
-Additionally, every node that has at least one neighbor that has detected an error and reset its state, also changes its state to the \textit{reset} state.
+We say that under a given algorithm $A$, a label assignment is \emph{final} if no node satisfies any of the guards in $A$.
+We define a correct final label assignment to be one that is both final with respect to an algorithm $A$ and correct with respect to a labeling scheme.
+Call $L$ the set of states in a given labeling.
+Informally, every node that detects a constraint of the labeling scheme being violated sets its state to a \textit{reset} state that we denote $\bot$.
+Every node that has at least one neighbor in a reset state, also changes its state to the \textit{reset} state.
 Hence, an error detection is propagated throughout the graph from node to neighboring node.
-When a node that is at the \textit{reset} state is activated, it non-deterministically switches to a state from $C$.
+When a node that is at the \textit{reset} state is activated, it non-deterministically switches to a state from $L$.
 Gouda fairness ensures that the graph eventually reaches a correct global configuration.

 A node executing Algorithm~\ref{algo:gcssa} evaluates the guards in order.
-If the first guard is enabled, the node performs the corresponding command and deactivates without evaluating the second guard.
+If the first guard is enabled, the corresponding command is performed and the second guard is not evaluated.

+Given a labeling scheme $(L,R)$, a graph $G$ and a vertex $v \in G$, a \emph{possible state} for $v$ in $L$ is a state $s$ from $L$ such that there exists a 1-ball $(B,x) \in R$ where the center of $B$ is labeled by $x(v) = s$ and $B$ is isomorphic to $B_1(v)$.
+If $(L,R)$ is a labeling scheme of finite type, then the set of possible states for each node in any graph $G$ is finite.

-\begin{theorem} Let $(C,R)$ be a certification scheme satisfying the Existence and Soundness conditins for some task $\mathcal{T}$ in a connected graph $G$.
-Starting from any arbitrary configuration, any Gouda fair execution of Algorithm \ref{algo:gcssa} on $G$ stabilizes to a correct final configuration. \end{theorem} \begin{proof}
+\begin{theorem} Let $(L,R)$ be a labeling scheme of finite type satisfying the Existence and Soundness conditions for some task $\mathcal{T}$ in a connected graph $G$.
+Starting from any configuration, any Gouda fair execution of Algorithm \ref{algo:gcssa} on $G$ stabilizes to a correct final configuration. \end{theorem} \begin{proof} Let $G^*$ be a configuration where no node satisfies the guard of \hyperlink{line-gcssa:c1}{S1} or of \hyperlink{line-gcssa:c2}{S2}, that is, $G^*$ is a final correct configuration.
+By the soundness property of $(L,R)$ for $\mathcal{T}$, $\mathcal{T}$ is solved in $G^*$.
+Consequently, in any final configuration, $\mathcal{T}$ is solved.